A minor ore of beryllium, and one of the most important gem minerals.

 Beryl is a relatively rare silicate mineral with a chemical composition of Be3Al2Si6O18.
 It is found in igneous and metamorphic rocks in many parts of the world.

-The major economic interest in beryl today is its use as a gemstone.
-It is one of the most important gem minerals, and the gems are named by their color as emerald (green), aquamarine (greenish blue to blue), morganite (pink to orange), red beryl (red), heliodor (yellow to greenish yellow), maxixe (deep blue), goshenite (colorless), and green beryl (light green).
+The most important use of beryl today is as a gemstone.
+It is one of the most important gem minerals, and the gems of beryl are named by their color as: emerald (green), aquamarine (greenish blue to blue), morganite (pink to orange), red beryl (red), heliodor (yellow to greenish yellow), maxixe (deep blue), goshenite (colorless), and green beryl (light green).